ajitrajasekharan/cls_sentence_representations/README.md

 *python sentence_dist.py -terms $input -vectors sent_vectors.npy -zscore 4*

-this scitpt can be used to either examine the sentence vectors *(option 0)* or create clusters *(option 1)*.
+this script can be used to either examine the sentence vectors *(option 0)* or create clusters *(option 1)*.
 The stats of the clusters are also output

 * Output files for option 0
   * **cum_dist.txt** Cumulative histogram of distribution